-When the physician or other qualified health care professional is reporting a separate CPT® code that includes interpretation and/or report, the interpretation and/or report is not counted toward the MDM when selecting a level of E/M services.
-When the physician or other qualified health care professional is reporting a separate service for discussion of management with a physician or another qualified health care professional, the discussion is not counted toward the MDM when selecting a level of outpatient E/M services.
+When the physician or other qualified healthcare provider is reporting a separate CPT® code that includes interpretation and/or report, the interpretation and/or report is not counted toward the MDM when selecting a level of E/M services.
+When the physician or other qualified healthcare provider is reporting a separate service for discussion of management with a physician or another qualified healthcare provider, the discussion is not counted toward the MDM when selecting a level of when selecting a level of outpatient E/M services.